NLP4/Enhacing-SPECTER-with-some-extensions/README.md

 ## Contributing

 We welcome contributions to this project.
-If you have a feature request, bug report, or proposal for improvement, please open an issue.
-If you wish to contribute code, please open a pull request.

-## Contact

-If you have any questions or feedback, please feel free to contact us.
-You can open an issue or send us an email.
+If you have a feature request, bug report, proposal for improvement, or if you have any questions or feedback, please feel free to contact us.